Barry Allen (Arrowverse): Iris West

 Barry and Iris's relationship has often been compared to Superman and Lois Lane, she is introduced as his one true love.
-Barry and Iris were close friends since they were 10 years old, this friendship escalates after Barry's mother is murdered and Barry was adopted by Iris's father Joe West, becoming her adoptive brother.
-It is revealed in the first season that Barry is in love with Iris while Iris still sees him as a brother.
+Barry and Iris were close friends since they were 9 years old, and he had stated since the start that she was his first love since he met her.
+However, in a twist of fate Barry's mother is murdered and Iris's father steps in as his legal guardian due to her friendship with the young boy.
+After growing up he confesses his feelings however because of her commitment to her first boyfriend it takes a while before they can fully admit and assume their love.
 It is later shown that a newspaper article is written by Iris West-Allen in 2024, thus indicating their future romance and marriage.
 Iris and Barry's relationship changes due to alterations of the timeline when Barry time travels, however, their love seems to always prevail and they are eventually married, Barry says in his wedding vows "That's you.
-You’ve always been there, as a friend, as a partner, as the love of my life.
-You’re my home, Iris, and that's one thing that will never change.".
-The end of season four reveals that, in one timeline, Iris and Barry have 2 children named Nora and Bart in the future.
+You've always been there, as a friend, as a partner, as the love of my life.
+You're my home, Iris, and that's one thing that will never change.".
+At the end of season 4 they are introduced to their first born, Nora.
+And because of the constant changes due to time travels they discover that they will eventually have another son, Bart.

 Linda Park

 Barry dates Linda Park briefly in the first season, who is both friends and colleagues at the Central City Picture News with Iris West.
-Their relationship slowly dies out as she suspects him to still be in love with Iris, they eventually break up and decide that they are better off as friends.
+Their relationship slowly dies out as she suspects him to still be in love with Iris, and also due to his general tardiness stemming from fighting crime as the Flash, they eventually break up and decide that they are better off as friends.
+In the second season, Linda is targeted by her Earth-2 doppelgänger, Doctor Light, sent by Zoom to kill the Flash, prompting Barry to reveal his identity to Linda to enlist her help in capturing Zoom, finally revealing why their relationship did not work.

 Patty Spivot

 Barry and Patty Spivot begin dating in the second season, she was much like Barry with her quirky personality and sad past, which has caused them to dedicate their lives and careers to avenging and seeking the truth about their parents.
 Patty made the decision to end the relationship because Barry was pushing her away emotionally, and she needed to attend Midway City University and study to become a CSI agent, which meant she had to leave Central City and consequently him.
-Before leaving she had one final case with Barry, in which she tells Barry "I know you’re upset but I was hoping it wouldn't be like this between us".
+Before leaving she had one final case with Barry, in which she tells Barry "I know you're upset but I was hoping it wouldn't be like this between us".